DaveCalaway/3DPrint/README.md

 * **PLA**: 40° with hair spray remain the best solution ( default setting ).
 If you have not hair spray, you must set 70° on the bed.

 ## Fan guide line:
 For **PLA** prefer set the speed layers for layers, Cura does not work good at free wheel....
+By default i set, only for PLA, speed 100 at the start.

 Remember Gcode's setting:
 * fan on: M106 S[0-255]
 * fan off: M107